-Lector: In the last post here, it was pointed out that if there is anything at all that we have to do to “get right with God,” even if it is simply “trusting Jesus,” then salvation would be by work and not grace as it would be a transaction between us and God.
+Lector: In the last post here, it was pointed out that if there is anything at all that we have to do to “get right with God,” even if it is simply “trusting Jesus,” then salvation would be by works and not grace since it would be a transaction between us and God.
 So how does one get saved apart from some sort of transaction?

 Auctor: The only way for that to work would be if faith came after salvation.
 The faith one has would be faith that Christ has already saved them, in other words.

 Lector: So then what does faith do for us if we’re already saved?